 Following this offering, it will become more difficult for Xcel Energy to effect a distribution of its ownership interest in us to its stockholders on a tax-free basis.
 We believe such a distribution and the resulting elimination of a single controlling stockholder would be perceived favorably by the financial markets and would expand our available financing alternatives, increasing our ability to finance the acquisition and construction of additional power generation assets.
-As it is unlikely that Xcel Energy would make such a distribution unless it could be done in a tax-free manner, we may have to effect a recapitalization of NRG to facilitate such a distribution.
-Following such a distribution by Xcel Energy, we may have two publicly traded classes of common stock with unequal voting power and differing market prices and trading markets.
+As it is unlikely that Xcel Energy would make such a distribution unless it could be done in a tax-free manner, we may have to effect a distribution by Xcel Energy, we may have two publicly traded classes of common stock with unequal voting power and differing market prices and trading markets.